-The PhD in emergent technologies and media arts practices (ETMAP) is a practice-led program of scholarly research and exploration of media practices, theories and innovations in art and technology.
-By "practice-led," we mean that students both experiment with and research the media and artistic practices that they study.
+The emergent technologies and media arts practices (ETMAP) PhD is a practice-led program of scholarly research and exploration of media practices, theories and innovations in art and technology.
+Students both experiment with and research the media and artistic practices that they study.
 The ultimate goal is a substantive dissertation and media-based project that situate media art making within broad cultural and art historical perspectives.

 PhD applicants must:

-- a writing sample of at least 2500 words
+- Provide a writing sample of at least 2500 words.

 |CMDP 7100||Historical Overview of Media Arts and Technology||3|

 |CMDP 7450||Comprehensive Exam Seminar||3|